vinitpethe/Heart-Disease-Prediction-/README.md

 PROJECT DESCRIPTION

-This project involves a comprensive Explotary Data Analysis (EDA) performed using Python and Jupyter Notebool.
+This project involves a comprensive Explotary Data Analysis (EDA) performed using Python and Jupyter Notebook.
 It demonstrates my ability to understand, clean, and analyze datasets to uncover patterns, trands and actionable insights

 This analysis includes: